FOR PARENTS

 Yolanda’s Alphabet Sounds (NZ) App allows children to hear, read and write the letters for the alphabet sounds. it is available in both the Google Play and Apple stores for a $3.49 annual subscription.

-Yolanda has developed a programme called Early Words for teachers and parents to do with their children to help them learn these basic sight words.
-Yolanda used this programme to teach her own four children before they started school and has also taught it to many students and teachers.
-It has been taught in the U.K as well as many schools in New Zealand.
+Yolanda developed the Early Words programme for teachers, parents and whānau to help their children learn the basic sight words.
+She used her programme to teach her four children before they started school and has taught many other students and teachers since.
+Early Words has been used in schools in the UK and New Zealand with much success.

-The Early Words book has all the instructions for how to teach the programme but parents are also welcome to attend Yolanda’s online Early Words courses for teachers.
+The Early Words book contains instructions on how to teach the programme.
+But parents and whānau are welcome to do the online Early Words course for practical experience in teaching the programme.

 -